MICCAI 2024 Tutorial on

 Conditioning INRs with applications to fetal atlas generation Maik Dannecker PDF 11:50 - 12:05

-Helpful Frameworks to start your research & Future Research Directions Vasiliki Sideri-Lampretsa 12:05 - 12:30
+Helpful Frameworks to start your research & Future Research Directions Vasiliki Sideri-Lampretsa PDF 12:05 - 12:30

 Organizers